Search element - Quick search bar

 hospital

-Let the hospital staff know you are breastfeeding
+Let hospital staff know you are breastfeeding

 Whether it is you, your baby or your older child who needs to go to hospital, tell your doctor that you are breastfeeding.
 Ask that you and your baby be kept together wherever possible.
 Hospitals usually have policies which allow mothers to keep breastfeeding.
 However, staff may need special permission if normal procedures need to be changed.